 22. Drop Fade Contour

-23. Salt-and-Pepper Texture
+23. Salt and Pepper Texture

 24. Heavy Volume Statement